This page is from APP, the official source of professional practice for policing.

 - liaising with funeral directors

-- managing the health, safety and welfare of all personnel in the mortuary and ensuring that the appropriate risk assessments are documented
+- liaising with the tactical health, safety, wellbeing and welfare lead to manage the health, safety, wellbeing and welfare of all personnel in the mortuary and ensuring that the appropriate risk assessments including all personal protective equipment (PPE) and respiratory protective equipment (RPE) are documented

 - coordinating family attendance for viewing purposes